Last updated on Nov. 17, 2020

 The coronavirus (COVID-19) global pandemic is changing our lives as we know it.
-In Canada, provinces are shutting down non-essential services and declaring a state of emergency.
+In Canada, provinces have shut down non-essential services, and, at various times, declared a state of emergency.
 This leaves many pet owners wondering about the safety and health of their furry pals.

-Although Health Canada says that "there is no evidence that pets or other animals can transmit the virus to humans," there are now reports that cats can become infected with COVID-19.
-Beyond this, our pets need access to vet clinics, supplies (e.g. food, treats, medication) and the outside world.
+Beyond this, pets need access to vet clinics, supplies (e.g. food, treats, medication) and the outside world.
 We also need to balance maintaining our own social distancing with our pets' desire to be social.

 To help answer some of your questions, we've put together this pet owner's guide to COVID-19.
 Plus, if you're bored at home, we always want to see photos of your pets.
 Tag us @pawzyco on Instagram or say hi on Facebook.

 Health Canada says that "there is no evidence that pets or other animals can transmit the virus to humans," but the U.S. Centers for Disease Control and Prevention (CDC) and the United States Department of Agriculture’s (USDA) National Veterinary Services Laboratories (NVSL) recently announced the first confirmed cases of COVID-19 infection in two pet cats in New York State.
 This follows reports of a tiger becoming infected at a Bronx zoo.
-There are currently no reported cases in dogs in North America, and cats appear to be at a higher risk of infection.
+Cats are also suseptible to contracting COVID-19, and appear to be at a higher risk of infection.
 There are very few reported pet cases worldwide and it is not recommended that pet owners pursue routine testing at this time.

 The CDC, the World Health Organization, the World Organization for Animal Health and other public health bodies and experts agree that there is no evidence that pets transmit the virus to humans or have played a role in its spread.
 The COVID-19-infected cats contracted the virus through human-to-animal transmission.
 There is some evidence, however, that cats can spread the virus to other cats.